ROCm/hip-tests/README.md

 ### Building with address sanitizer

-To build catch tests with Address Sanitizer options, use the cmake option `-DASAN_BUILD=ON`
+To build catch tests with Address Sanitizer options, use the cmake option `-DENABLE_ADDRESS_SANITIZER=ON`